 Solution: either adjust your exposure (in the VFB or in your Corona Camera) or adjust the intensities of various items in the LightMix tab of the VFB (e.g. leave only one sun and environment active).

 I can see persistent noise!

 Some render time penalty and more noise are expected when rendering multiple suns and environments.
-If you believe the scene is more noisy or renders much slower than it should, try disabling the solutions below.
+If you believe the scene is more noisy or renders much slower than it should, try the below solutions:

 - Increase GI vs. AA balance to 32 (but not more!) in Render Setup > Performance.
 This will devote more computing power to GI and direct lighting noise resolving at some cost of anti-aliasing quality.

 I am having some issues, but can't solve them using the above recommended solutions!